 Everyone likes to say they are customer-focused.
 My impression, however, is that few organizations put enough money where their mouths are.
 Being truly customer-focused requires giving your people more time to collaborate.
 That literally means they spend time together, listen to each other, wait for each other to put their thoughts together and formulate collective insight.
 And on top of all that, they have to spend the time evaluating diverse opinions or accommodating various ideas.
 What a drag!

 Valuing collaboration, if truly embodied, turns into an investment in people’s time.
 Our client’s employees recognized that too.
-On the front lines, many experienced examples of collaborative teamwork, and these examples shined like stars in their minds because they were able to achieve great results for their customers.
-As they told these stories of collaboration, they spoke warmly of their colleagues in other departments.
-That overall culture of mistrust didn’t apply in these cases.
+On the front lines, many experienced examples of collaborative teamwork, and those examples shined like stars in their minds because they were able to achieve great results for their customers.
+As they told their stories of collaboration, they spoke warmly of their colleagues in other departments.
+That overall culture of mistrust didn’t apply in those cases.

 On the ground, an investment in collaboration takes the shape of increased communication.
 And by increasing communication, you lay the groundwork for increased trust.